The Kingstonians – Put Down Your Fire (JJ production)

 The Progressions – Fair Deal (Pat Hardy production)

 The Progressions were Rudy Mills, Pat Hardy, Derrick Bucknor and Milton Henry.
-They only released six tunes, every one was masterpiece in it’s own right but Fair Deal is easily the greatest of them all.
+They only released six tunes and every one was masterpiece in it’s own right but Fair Deal is the greatest of them all.
 For a group with limited recording experience the harmonies on this are quite astounding and make this well deserving of it’s inclusion within the top ten of this list.